Gordon Lewis put Gairy at the top of a long cycle with that adroit observation.

 The formation of the infamous Mongoose Gang in 1970—an illegal act since Gairy had no legal authority to establish law enforcement agencies outside the provision of the law of the state—unleashed a series of unspeakable atrocities against the Grenada citizenry, constitute a veritable reign of terror.

 Eric Mathew Gairy had come to this period of time [1970-1984] with a long history of union organizing and political activity in Grenada.
-Before long, the young radicals of the New JEWEL Movement were on his back, giving him sweat with jabs here and there, and moving him to reactionary behavior.
+When he was 29 years old on 19 February 1951, Gairy and his union initiated Grenada first "general strike."
+Before long, the young radicals of the New JEWEL Movement of the early 1970s were on his back, giving him sweat with jabs here and there, and moving him to reactionary behavior.
 One must not discount the growth of his position into power and self-importance and control.

 While Gairy was Premier 1968-71, Blaize was Grenada National Party (GNP) Opposition Leader.